sohamirian/VideoTitle/README.md

 # VideoTitle
-# These are the process for generating a title an even an abstract for video clips.
+# These are the process for generating a title and even an abstract for video clips.

 1. VideoFrames file split each video to its frames.